malyshev/env-sentinel/README.md

 In addition to verifying variable types and required keys, **env-sentinel** can detect subtle and hard-to-spot issues such as malformed keys, unsafe characters, unescaped shell tokens, duplicate references, invalid syntax, and YAML pitfalls — problems that typical schema validation can't catch.

 With fast execution and a human-readable schema format, **env-sentinel** eliminates the guesswork of `.env.example` files and bloated config validators — giving you clear, actionable feedback without writing custom validation logic.

+[Visit the official website](https://envsentinel.dev) for documentation, quickstart guides, and tutorials.

 ### ✨ Key Features